Microsoft EA Renewal

 20. Software Assurance Benefit Changes and Renewals

-- Impact: Changes in SA benefits can leave a gap in your IT enablement plans.
+• Impact: Changes in SA benefits can leave a gap in your IT enablement plans.
 For example, if you relied on Microsoft training vouchers to skill up your staff, losing them could mean higher training costs if you have to pay separately.
-If you were counting on the home use program for Office (to let employees use Office at home cheaply), changes there could affect employee perks.
-Financially, the value of your EA is slightly diminished when benefits are removed, but Microsoft likely wonโt reduce the price accordingly unless you push for something.
-You can fill the gap with equivalent value (maybe in a different form) if negotiated well.
-If not addressed, you might end up paying the same EA cost but getting less out of it, effectively a price increase in disguise.
+If you were counting on the Home Use Program for Office (to allow employees to use Office at home at a reduced cost), changes to this program could impact employee benefits.
+Financially, the value of your EA is slightly diminished when benefits are removed, but Microsoft is unlikely to reduce the price accordingly unless you request it.
+If negotiated well, you can fill the gap with equivalent value (maybe in a different form).
+If not addressed, you might end up paying the same EA cost but getting less out of it, effectively a disguised price increase.

 FAQs